 Mend your ways, encourage one another,

-agree with one another, live in peace,
+agree with one another,

 and the God of love and peace will be with you.

 All the holy ones greet you.

 and the fellowship of the Holy Spirit be with all of you.”